A procurement automatically buys and sells compute to maintain a target number of instances on a

 The --target flag accepts two kinds of values.

-and the procurement buys compute to cover them.
+to run, and the procurement buys compute to cover them.

 sf procurements create --capacity dev --target node_count \